-Fixing up an old tower without tools sounds tough, but much less so when you have an army of robotic clones at your disposal.
-That’s the idea at least behind The Last Clockwinder, a VR automation game from Pontoco which is slated to hit Quest 2 and SteamVR headsets sometime in Summer 2022.
+Fixing up an old tower without tools sounds like hard work, but much less so when you have an army of robotic clones at your disposal.
+That’s the idea at least behind The Last Clockwinder, a VR automation-puzzle game from Pontoco which is slated to hit Quest 2 and SteamVR headsets next month.

 Automatons help you grow plants, harvest resources, and “find a way to save the clocktower,” Pontoco says.